mynew4/cmangos-docs-wiki/WorldDB_structure/quest_template.md

 #### RewMailTemplateId

-If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper loot template in [quest\_mail\_loot\_template.](quest_mail_loot_template).
+If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper loot template in [mail\_loot\_template.](mail_loot_template).
 According to the rules in that loot template, items "looted" will be sent by mail at the completion of the quest.

 #### RewMailDelaySecs